 - Top-notch first-year experience.
 Your first year at Ouachita will walk you through the transition from home to college with many check-points along the way to make sure you are acclimating to life at OBU.

 - Academic Success Center.
 The ASC is a great resource throughout the year as students become accustomed to the difference between the home and the classroom.

 Ouachita has a rich history of welcoming to campus missionary and third culture kids from around the world.
 We also have an outstanding track record of preparing future missionaries for work in the field.
 In fact, Ouachita is one of the top universities in the world preparing missionaries to serve with the Southern Baptist Convention’s International Mission Board.
 Also, as a gesture of Ouachita’s commitment to supporting the work of missionaries, we offer tuition discounts specifically for the children of missionaries who work with the Southern Baptist Convention International Mission Board as well as other evangelical organizations.

 There are many ways for new students to get involved on campus, and we strive to provide an extra layer of TLC for MKs and TCKs as they make the transition to college through the Grant Center for International Education and International Club student organization.
-Plus, Ouachita’s custom First-Year Experience program is designed to help all students transition.
+Plus, Ouachita has programs to help all students transition to college life.
 We hope that Ouachita will become your “home away from home” where you’re challenged to grow – academically, spiritually and personally.

 GET IN TOUCH

 Have a question about Ouachita?
 Want more information?
 Shoot us a message!